ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/rollup-and-retention.markdown

 This results in a much more compact time series that still contains useful information about the original time series (also called the "named" or "raw" time series).
 Rollup time series are created automatically according to **rollup policies**.
-Rollup policies apply to all timeseries of every document in the given collection.
+Rollup policies apply to all time series of every document in the given collection.
 Each collection can be configured to have multiple policies.